withaarzoo/100-Days-of-Code/[ Day 24 ] - Menu Bar With Hover Reveal Effect/README.md

 For any inquiries or assistance regarding this project, feel free to reach out to the developer, Aarzoo, via [Bento](https://bento.me/withaarzoo).

-Enjoy coding and have fun with your animated rocket loader 🚀✨
+Enjoy coding and have fun with your menu bar with hover reveal effect 🚀✨

 ---

-Enjoy using the animated rocket loader!
+Enjoy using the menu bar with hover reveal effect!
 If you have any questions or suggestions, please feel free to reach out.